nsrau/azure-docs.it-it/articles/virtual-network/virtual-networks-create-vnetpeering-arm-template-click.md

         ]
         }

-2. Ecco il modello per la creazione di un peering reti virtuali da VNet1 a HubVnet.
-Si noti che AllowForwardedTraffic è impostato su true.
+2. Here is the template for creating a VNet peering from VNet1 to HubVnet.
+Note that AllowForwardedTraffic is set to true.

         {
         "$schema": "https://schema.management.azure.com/schemas/2015-01-01/deploymentTemplate.json#",